 Because we welcome people wherever they are on their spiritual journey, we welcome new members following their first visit, or after they have attended St. John’s for years.
 We hope you will take a moment to learn more about our beliefs at St. John’s and how we are helping people connect more deeply with God and each other.
 Then below find the steps you can take to become a member of St. John’s.
 If you have questions, please complete the form at the bottom of this page and a member of our staff will be in touch.

 COVID-19 UPDATE: We are currently following the guidelines outlined in the St. John’s Regathering Plan.
 In-person activities are limited.
-To view the plan, click here.
+For details on our current level of regathering, click here.

 If you’ve been baptized and want to make St. John’s your church home, here’s what to do: